 Approximately 91 percent of our students finance their educational dreams with some form of financial aid.

-Financial assistance is available to students in the form of scholarships, grants, loans and student employment.
-Freshmen/first time Pennsylvania state grant applicants must complete the Pa.
-State Grant application at www.pheaa.org.
+Financial assistance is available to students in the form of scholarships, grants, loans, and student employment.
+Freshmen and first-time Pennsylvania state grant applicants must complete the PA State Grant application at www.pheaa.org.
 If you are selected for federal verification (an audit), submit the appropriate form as soon as you can.

 Note: At Clarion University, an academic year is comprised of a fall and spring semester, during which time a full-time student is expected to complete 24 credits.
 The period of time school is in session consists of 30 weeks of instruction.

 Conditions for Financial Aid

 In order to continue receiving financial aid following initial enrollment at Clarion University of Pennsylvania, students must meet certain conditions each year.

 - Students must enroll at least part-time (six credits) for every aid program, except the federal Pell Grant program.
 Also, all federal and state aid applicants must reapply for aid using the FAFSA form each year.

 - Full-time baccalaureate students may receive assistance from most federal Title IV programs for up to six years of attendance or 180 semester hours; full-time associate degree students are limited to three years of attendance or 90 semester hours.

 - State programs provide baccalaureate students with up to four years of potential funding and associate degree students with a maximum of two years of funding.
 Federal and state regulations require students to maintain satisfactory academic progress.